raspberrychris/paddleboardmaster/content/post/isle-pioneer-inflatable-stand-up-paddleboard.md

 As it is an inflatable paddleboard you can pack it all away and take it with you where ever you go.
 The thing that seperates this paddleboard from some of the other paddleboards that we have looked at is I feel that this board will last a bit longer than the average paddleboard.

-The only negative that we can see is that it is more pricier than some of the other boards out there, but if you are looking for something that you can keep long term and from a company that has great values, then you will definitely love this paddleboard.
+The only negative that we can see is that it is more pricier than some of the other boards out there, but if you are looking for something that you can keep long term and from a company that has great values and philosophy, then you will definitely love this paddleboard!

 [**Click here to check out the ISLE Pioneer Inflatable Stand Up Paddleboard on Amazon.com…**](https://www.amazon.com/dp/B0887Z4JP8?pd_rd_i=B0887Z4JP8&pd_rd_w=DWZoE&pf_rd_p=33c4e3fc-b90b-44ce-8b60-9caf530f918e&pd_rd_wg=YHYpC&pf_rd_r=M9V4PHTY7ZG7D6624EPV&pd_rd_r=2db332ff-b5cb-48d5-8588-9650d673266d&s=sports-and-fitness&smid=A1JEZ1O7F81YDT&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUFJSkhLRFpGMFY5WFomZW5jcnlwdGVkSWQ9QTAxNTc2NDIxNlJWTk5PSDZYUUcwJmVuY3J5cHRlZEFkSWQ9QTAzMzcwODU2STVBTTJKSENMSjMmd2lkZ2V0TmFtZT1zcF9kZXRhaWxfdGhlbWF0aWMmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl&th=1&psc=1&linkCode=ll1&tag=paddleboardmaster-20&linkId=ecfb279bc8fc0739e5c1ce81a3f93aea&language=en_US&ref_=as_li_ss_tl)